u-boot/u-boot/doc/develop/process.rst

 ----------

 The Custodians take responsibility for some area of the U-Boot code.
-The in-tree ``MAINTAINERS`` files list who is reponsible for which areas.
+The in-tree ``MAINTAINERS`` files list who is responsible for which areas.

 It is their responsibility to pick up patches from the mailing list that fall into their responsibility, and to process these.